microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/unifiedroleassignmentmultiple.md

 A unifiedRoleAssignmentMultiple is used to grant access to resources, as part of Microsoft 365 RBAC [role management](rolemanagement.md).
 It represents a role definition assigned to an array of principals (typically a user) over an array of scopes.

-Examples of such RBAC providers are Microsoft Intune and cloud PC.
+The following RBAC providers are currently supported:
+- cloud PC
+- Microsoft Intune

 You can create a role assignment with multiple principals and multiple scopes.

-Providing either **directoryScopeIds** or **appScopeIds** is required.
+You must provide either **directoryScopeIds** or **appScopeIds**.

 ## Methods